thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 We will shutdown all interface VLANs 10, 20, 30 on SW1 to simulate SVI gateway IP failure.

 *Unexpected problem - when shutting down SVI gateways on SW1 root, SW2 did not become root as I planned.
+SW5 became the root.
+I have to remind myself that layer 2 RSTP and layer 3 HSRP are not directly correlated, yet can still affect one another's behavior and traffic flow.

 But for this lab design, I do want SW1 and SW2 to also be the STP roots, as well as HRSP gateways.
 Things not going according to plan is how we learn.